The Cognitive Functions of Every Myers-Briggs® Personality Type

 Tertiary Function: Introverted Sensing (Si)

 Introverted Sensing (Si) is the INFP’s tertiary function.
 This function is all about tuning into the past, in all its personal nuance, and using the memories to instill something significant or helpful into the present moment.
-When INFPs use Introverted Sensing they reminisce, recall age-old wisdom, or revel in routines and traditions that give them a sense of groundedness.
+When INFPs use Introverted Sensing they reminisce, recall age-old wisdom, or revel in routines and traditions that ground them.

 Because Introverted Sensing is in the tertiary position for INFPs, they tend to have a playful, creative, childlike energy with it.
 They may enjoy commemorating their memories in creative ways; through poetry, scrapbooking, song, or art.
 They may also have special feel-good routines that comfort them during difficult moments.
 Receiving love and support in this area is crucial for INFPs.
 It means a lot to them when others value and honor their traditions or routines or take an interest in their stories or life experiences.